 - Elizabeth S Burnside, MD, MPH, MS, Professor, Radiology, Associate Dean of Team Science and Interdisciplinary Research, Deputy Executive Director for the Institute for Clinical and Translational Research

-- Heidi Twedt, MD, Visiting Professor of Internal Medicine, Co-Academic Director of Clinical & Health Informatics
+- Heidi Twedt, MD, Clinical Professor, Department of Medicine, Academic Director of Clinical & Health Informatics

 - Barbara J Pinekenstein, DNP, RN-BC, FAAN, Clinical Professor, Richard E. Sinaiko Professor in Health Care Leadership